commonalityco/commonality/packages/commonality-checks-recommended/README.md

 **Error** ❌

-This check ensures that the package name in a package's `package.json` file is valid.
+Ensures that the package name in a package's `package.json` file is valid.
 This will prevent unforeseen issues when publishing packages.

 ```json
 {